Go Ad-Free

 Inexpensive Food and Weight:

-In the earlier study, investigators used data from more than 10,000 people who participated in National Health and Nutrition Examination Surveys (NHANES) between 2001 and 2006.
+In an earlier study, investigators used data from more than 10,000 people who participated in National Health and Nutrition Examination Surveys (NHANES) between 2001 and 2006.
 The participants averaged about 56 percent of their calories from subsidized food commodities (JAMA Internal Medicine, Aug.
 2016).

 Those who got more of their calories from corn, wheat, soy, sorghum and dairy-based foods were more likely to be obese.
 They had greater waist circumferences on average than those eating fewer foods derived from subsidized crops.
 They also had higher blood sugar and LDL cholesterol, risk factors for heart disease.